Digital Media at the Crossroads

 The Digital Media Universe in Canada: Measuring the Revenues, the Audiences, and the Future Prospects

 The DM@X conference has commissioned a special report from Nordicity to review revenues, employment and future trends in certain sectors of the digital media universe in Canada.
-In this presentation, Nordicity will outline the projected future for Canadian production in the audiovisual and music sectors.
+In this presentation, Nordicity will outline the projected future for Canadian production in the audiovisual, IDM and music sectors, including reframing our understanding of IP.

 3:15 p.m.